Tzgold/overlay-Dashboard/README.md

-# Nova AI — Extension & Landing Page
+# Overlay Extension  Landing Page

 A lightweight React + Vite landing site and Chrome extension scaffold that demonstrates an in-page AI command center using a Shadow DOM for style isolation.